spinnaker/plugins/README.md

 ## Deprecating an old plugin version

-We do not currently allow for old plugin versions to be removed from this repository while we evaluate how to ensure existing users are not
+We do not currently allow for old plugin versions to be removed from this repository while we evaluate how to ensure existing users of a plugin version are not left with an misconfigured Spinnaker deployment.

 # FAQs